Extrusion Challenge accepted and successfully simulating

 Framatome Ugine furnace

-Dynamic Training Simulator for the VAR Furnace at Framatome Ugine
+Dynamic Training Simulator for the VAR Oven at Framatome Ugine

 CORYS has been awarded a contract by Framatome to develop a dynamic training simulator for the Vacuum Arc Remelting (VAR)...